jorishr/snowfall-js/README.md

 ### Accessibility

 The switches are keyboard focusable and can be turned on and off by pressing the `Enter` key.

 Some users can experience discomfort with lots of moving animations on a screen, see [MDN, Prefers Reduced Motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion).
-When this setting is detected the plugin offers two options for you to configure: disable the animation entirely or reduce the number of moving snowflakes by a percentage of your choice.
+When this type of browser setting is detected the plugin offers two options for you to configure: disable the animation entirely or reduce the number of moving snowflakes by a percentage of your choice.
 The plugin will check the browser settings via the method `window.mediaMatch('prefers-reduced-motion')` and apply the setting of your choice (disable or reduce).
 The default option is to disable the animation.

 ```js
 {